aygarp-modsiw/Tribute-Page/README.md

 ![Spencer Reid](/Images/Spencer.jpg)

-1. HTML Code is in the file [index.html](https://github.com/Pragya2056/Tribute-Page/blob/main/index.html)

-2. CSS Code is in the file [Style.CSS](https://github.com/Pragya2056/Tribute-Page/blob/main/Style.css)

-3. The paragraphs in the page was referenced from [Criminal Minds Fandom Website](https://criminalminds.fandom.com/wiki/Spencer_Reid)
+The paragraphs in the page was referenced from [Criminal Minds Fandom Website](https://criminalminds.fandom.com/wiki/Spencer_Reid)

 Any kind of feedback or contribution is welcome.